Shas-99/Ubuntu_Task_Manager_Pro/README.md

 ---
 ### Contributions
-Contributions, issues, and feature requests are welcome!
+-Contributions, issues, and feature requests are welcome!
 Feel free to fork the project and submit pull requests.
 ---
 ### License
-This project is open-source and available under the MIT License.
+-This project is open-source and available under the MIT License.
 ---